julianmackenzie/PesterlogColorerCPP/README.md

 # PesterlogColorer

+Currently working on porting to Java because getting it to run on other machines without the user needing to fully install gcc is difficult.

 A command line program written in C++ to add color formats to pesterlogs for mspfa.com

 This is a command line program written in less than 24 hours, on very little sleep, college budget taco salad, and two pints of iced sweet tea.
 I am wiped.